MelkerI03/nixploit/README.md

 ## Roadmap (non-exhaustive)

 - Mirror `homeManagerModules` with matching `devShells` for easier ephemeral use.
-- Add optional `nixosModules.ctf` for users who want system-level package installation (opt-in).
+- Add optional `nixosModules.nixploit` for users who don't use home-manager.
-- Provide small per-tool config snippets (e.g., `~/.gdbinit`, `tmux` layouts) as opt-in modules.
 - Add basic smoke tests for main architectures.

 ---